 Ever since its inception in 2000, the National Cancer Center has persevered to lessen the burden of cancer for Koreans by conducting and offering assistance to cancer research, diagnosing and treating cancer patients, assisting in the National Cancer Control Initiatives, and finally, educating and training cancer specialists.
 Moreover, the NCC is aggressively backing “The 3rd National Cancer Control Plan (2016)” by devising cancer control policies, promoting cancer research in Korea, and by strengthening the cooperative network forged between Korean cancer-specialized medical institutions and international organizations.

 <Proton Therapy Center>

-Varies according to the strength of the beam and the tissues it passes through.
+The location of the Bragg Peak varies according to the strength of the beam and the tissues it passes through.
 By controlling the strength of the proton beam, we can precisely target the tumor and destroy it.

 Secretariat 4th Floor, Korea Health Industry Development Institute Osong Health Technology Administration Complex 187 Osongsaengmyeong2-ro,Gangoe-Myeon Cheongwon-Gun Chungcheongbuk-Do, Republic of Korea